5 Habits For Success: How To Stay Motivated

 Creating Habits for Success

-Weeks 2 – 3 can be challenging when you're working towards new goals.
-The buzz of week 1 fades away through the reality of actually having to do the work.
+Weeks 2 – 3 are often the hardest when you're working towards new goals.
+The initial buzz of week 1 fades as the reality of actually having to do the work sinks in.

 *Affiliate Disclosure: Some links in this post may contain affiliate links.
 If you purchase something via the link, I may receive a small commission.
 This doesn't affect the price you pay.